Davoleo/curse-updates/README.md

 CURSEFORGE_API_KEY=<Curseforge API Key>
 ```
 - Open a terminal in the main directory of the bot and run `npm install` to install dependencies
+- Initialize the database with `npx prisma migrate deploy`
-- then compile typescript source files with `npm run build`
+- Then compile typescript source files with `npm run build`
 - Then you can actually start the bot with `npm run bot`
 - Invite the bot to your server and enjoy :)